 Who works with animals?
 Lots of people.
 Examples are farmers, wildlife specialists, researchers, veterinarians, hunters, pet shelter workers, animal trainers and people who raise animals for pets.
 Many of them are in easy reach of us in Lethbridge, and I will have some specific suggestions for those of you who don't find one.
-We should discuss whether you could do an interview via e-mail, which would make your choices much wider though it might not make the job easier.
 Interviewing someone about a part of their life takes a bit of time and care.
 It involves trust, listening and respect as you go through the interview.